nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 ## Security scans

 Security checks are an important part of CI/CD pipelines.
+Typically the team deploys code and image scans in the check-in tests and/or the container pipeline.
-Typically the team deploys checks in both the check-in tests as well as the container pipeline.
+The benefit of running in the check-in tests helps developers validate that they have resolved reported issue. deploys checks in both the check-in tests as well as the container pipeline.

 Tools like [mend](https://www.mend.io/), [Synk](https://snyk.io/) and those